Introduction

 Circuit Diagram

-Steps To Create Traffic Management System Using Arduino
+Steps To Create A Traffic Management System Using Arduino

 Step 1: Gather all the components on the Digital Board or Physical Table.